 6. Boatloads Of Negative Tap2Earn Reviews Online

 Search sites like Twitter, Reddit, ReportScam and ScamGuard and you'll find no end of complaints from angry users who took at them at their word and went to work promoting their site, before realising they were never going to get paid:

 Bottom Line: Is Tap2Earn A Scam Or Legit?

-I think it’s pretty clear by now that the evidence is stacked up against them, and that despite trying to disguise themselves as a legitimate rewards site, Tap2Earn is almost certainly a data harvesting scam.
+With a pile of evidence stacked against them I think it's pretty clear by now that despite trying to disguise themselves as a legitimate rewards site, Tap2Earn is almost certainly a data harvesting scam.

 It's actually a pretty smart setup – by offering free membership and the fake guarantee of $500/day, 1,000's of people hand over their name, email, passwords and PayPal account information with giving it a second's thought.
 People think they're not paying anything so they have nothing to lose…

 Sign up and your personal contact information can and will be sold on for cash to the highest bidder, probably several times over.
 At best, your email inbox will be bombarded with spam.
 At worst, you'll be at risk of fraud and identity theft.